bobooon/raycast-companion/README.md

+## Raycast Companion Extension

-Raycast extension with an assortment of useful commands.
+An assortment of useful utility and menu bar commands.

 <br>